phluid61/internet-drafts/file-scheme/draft.md

    > Various otherwise-invalid URIs that include a disallowed bar
      character "|" in the drive letter.
 These encodings are supported by the grammar for historical reasons.
+As noted above, new URIs of this form MUST NOT be generated.

 It also intentionally excludes URIs of the form:

 * `file://auth.example.com//host.example.com/path/to/file`

    > An encoding that includes both a non-local authority, and a UNC
      string.
-The traditional implication is that the shared object described by the UNC string may only be accessed from the machine `auth.example.com`.
+The traditional implication was that the shared object described by the UNC string may only be accessed from the machine `auth.example.com`.